-Section II - Financial Statement Findings Required to be Reported in Accordance with Government Auditing Standards Finding 2017-001 Auditor-Detected Adjusting Journal Entries and Lack of Account Reconciliations - Material Weakness in Internal Control over Financial Reporting (Cordova Community Health Medical Center) Criteria Financial statements are used by management and the Cordova Community Health Medical Center Board to make decisions.
+Section II - Financial Statement Findings Required to be Reported in Accordance with Government Auditing Standards Finding 2017-001 Auditor-Detected Adjusting Journal Entries and Lack of Account Reconciliations - Material Weakness in Internal Control over Financial Reporting Criteria Financial statements are used by management and the Cordova Community Health Services Board to make decisions.
 Therefore, the financial statements should reflect correct balances throughout the year.
 Condition Material adjustments were necessary to cash, accounts receivable, third- party settlements, electronic health records revenue, other receivables, grant revenue, capital assets, accounts payable, accrued payroll, and notes payable to properly present the financial statements in accordance with generally accepted accounting principles.
-Cause The systemic processes for reconciliation of statement of net position and statement of revenues, expenses, and changes in net position accounts were not in place at Cordova Community Health Medical Center.
-Effect or potential effect The accounting records were materially misstated at year end for Cordova Community Health Medical Center.
+Cause The systemic processes for reconciliation of statement of net position and statement of revenues, expenses, and changes in net position accounts were not in place.
+Effect or potential effect The accounting records were materially misstated at year end.
 Recommendation We recommend all statement of net position accounts be properly reconciled to supporting documentation and accounts of the statement of revenues, expenses, and changes in net position be monitored and reconciled throughout the year to ensure correct reporting.
-Views of responsible officials and planned corrective actions Cordova Community Health Medical Center believes the Journal Entry issue was rectified and all journal entries have documentation and random review by the CEO.
-The 2016 financial audit was not finalized until mid-September of 2017 which did not leave much time to rectify and reconcile the 2017 books prior to the 2017 audit.
-Management agrees that all balance sheet accounts should be reconciled however since the 2017 audit was not finalized until December 2018 there may be accounts unreconciled by the time of the 2018 audit.
-Management recognizes there is too much financial work for just the CFO to be able to handle and has approved, budgeted for and is currently actively seeking a controller to assist the CFO.
-Finding 2017-002 Grants Management - Material Weakness in Internal Control over Financial Reporting (Cordova Community Health Medical Center) Criteria The State of Alaska (the State) requires tracking of expenditures related to the receipt of state funds.
+Views of responsible officials and planned corrective actions Management concurs.
+See the corrective action plan.
+Finding 2017-002 Grants Management - Material Weakness in Internal Control over Financial Reporting Criteria The State of Alaska (the State) requires tracking of expenditures related to the receipt of state funds.
 Therefore, the Center should have controls in place to identify expenditures related to state funds.
-Condition Cordova Community Health Medical Center did not have sufficient internal controls in place to identify and monitor grant expenditures.
+Condition The Center did not have sufficient internal controls in place to identify and monitor grant expenditures.
+Cause Internal controls were not adequately designed to identify expenses related to state funds.
+Internal control procedures were not followed or monitored properly to perform a complete and accurate reconciliation between actual funds expended and budget submitted to the State.
+Internal control procedures were not followed or monitored properly to perform an accurate reconciliation of grant expenditures to underlying supporting documents.